S. 1792: AI Whistleblower Protection Act

 S. 1792 Common Questions

-How much back pay can an AI whistleblower recover under S1792?
+How much can an AI whistleblower recover under S. 1792?

-Can AI whistleblowers sue in federal court after 180 days?
+Can an AI whistleblower sue in federal court?

-Can independent contractors get whistleblower protection for reporting AI risks?
+Are independent contractors protected for reporting AI risks?

 Yes.
-Under the AI Whistleblower Protection Act (Section 3), any agreement requiring mandatory arbitration, mediation, or other ADR before seeking relief is unenforceable, and the rights cannot be waived by contract or policy.
+Any agreement forcing a worker into arbitration, mediation, or other dispute resolution before seeking relief is unenforceable, and the bill says these rights can't be signed away in a contract or company policy.

-Can you report AI safety concerns to Congress or the Attorney General and still be protected?
+Can you report AI concerns to Congress or the Attorney General and stay protected?

 Yes.
-Under the AI Whistleblower Protection Act (Section 3), protected disclosures may be made to Congress, the Attorney General, regulatory officials, law enforcement, supervisors, or others able to investigate or stop misconduct.
+Under S. 1792, protected warnings can go to Congress, the Attorney General, a regulator, law enforcement, or a supervisor with the authority to investigate or stop the misconduct.

-According to S1792 Section 2, it is any security failure or lapse that could let emerging AI technology be obtained by theft or other means, including acquisition by a foreign entity.
+The bill defines it as a security failure or lapse that could let cutting-edge AI be stolen or otherwise acquired by someone, including a foreign entity.

-Under the AI Whistleblower Protection Act (Section 2), an AI violation includes breaking federal law during AI development, deployment, or use, or failing to respond to a substantial and specific AI danger to public safety, health, or national security.
+The bill defines it as breaking a federal law while developing or deploying AI, or failing to respond to a substantial, specific danger AI poses to public safety, public health, or national security.

 Based on S. 1792 bill text